Sjofartsdirektoratet/docs/content/rest-api/qualifications/additional_competence.md

 **Development environment API URL** <br>
 The latest version of this API can be found deployed in our test environment at: https://sdir-d-apim-common.portal.azure-api.net/docs/services/sdir-d-api-aps-additionalcompetence.
 {{% /panel %}}

+## Meta data
+The Norwegian Maritime Authority will accept the additional competence listed in Table 1.

 **Table 1**